Skip to main content

 Backend

-Influenzanet platform's backend is based on microservice oriented architecture.
-Each service manage its own data domain.
+The backend of the Influenzanet platform is based on microservices-oriented architecture.
+Each service manages its own data domain.

-Base services are (code are in repositories page):
+the basic services are (code is in repositories page):

-• User Management Service : handles users account and authentication
+• User Management Service : handles user account and authentication

 • Study Service : handles study (survey, response, participants)

-• Logging Servicer : manages logs of users' actions
+• Logging Servicer : handles logs of users' actions

-Each service use its own MongoDB database.
-A special database name globalDB is shared by some services to manage common entities (available instances for example).
+Each service uses its own MongoDB database.
+A special database called the globalDB is shared by some services to manage common entities (e.g. available instances).

 2 levels are used: